urnotsimoneqi/BankingSoftware/README.md

 - Implement UI of creating Goal
 - Implement UI of saving money
 - Implement sharing to social platform
+- Hide the create button when user already has a group goal in progress

 ### To Do
 - Inviting friends